NOW ACCEPTING APPLICATIONS FOR THE 2019 SEASON

 Key Requirements and Qualifications

-Applicants must be at least 19 years old to be considered for the position.
+Applicants must be at least 19 years old to be considered for the education positions and at least 21 for the aquatics/field supervisor position.
 Ideal candidates must be confident in leading groups (especially of children), initiating activities, working independently, and team-teaching.
 You should be enthusiastic, flexible, willing to work long hours (possible nights and/or weekends) with a positive attitude, and be able to live and work well with others.
 You must, also, feel comfortable in and around ocean and water environments.
 We welcome applicants that are comfortable with all ages as well as applicants that excel in certain age groups.
 All applicants must be lifeguard, cpr, and first aid certified or willing to get their certifications prior to camp beginning.
 CPR and first aid is included in the lifeguard course and we are willing to reimburse you a portion of your expenses.

 Preference will be given to applicants that: